atropos-null/LS/py109/py109_studyguide.md

 ### Conditionals

-Conditionals allow your code to make decisions based on whether certain conditions are true or false.
+Conditionals allow your code to make decisions based on whether certain conditions are `True` or `False`.
 In Python, the main conditional statements are:

 ```python
 # Basic if statement